The following post is from Lauren Rothlisberger of Get Me Geeky: Summer Camp at Home: Interactive Online Activities for

 Last year I wrote about some of the fun things kids can do online, but those were mostly games geared at younger kids.
 This post is dedicated to older kids who may be ready to really dig deep into a particular subject.
 Many of these ideas include a hands-on component.
 It requires a little more planning but can give kids an opportunity to discover and hone new skills.

 It is pretty inspiring to see your stories come alive.
 It is now easier than ever to actually print your own book.
 Scribblitt is really geared towards kids and allows them to write and create illustrations with pre-drawn characters and landscaping.
 If your kids are more advanced they can use something like Fast Pencil to write and Lulu or CreateSpace to publish their book.

 Music in schools is getting less and less common, and even homeschoolers have to figure out how to get kids lined up with the right person and the right instrument.
-There are many options to learn an instrument online.
+There are many options to learn an instrument online, such as in MasterClass.
 The Zoen you actually line up with a teacher you choose and pay for classes that are taught over the web.
 Playground Sessions is for piano only.
 You watch pre-recorded videos and can plug your keyboard into your computer for feedback.
 For a more advanced musician check out ArtistWorks.

 In schools, language is being introduced earlier than ever.
 But like most things, it is easily lost without regular use.
 If your child is really into picking up a second (or third) language check out Duolingo.
 Duolingo has earned high praise for being an innovative learning tool that works, is easy to use, and is free!